-Uncertainty is something I’ve certainly struggled with for as long as I can remember.
 In fact, I’ve become too familiar with it.
 But being familiar doesn’t necessarily mean that you understand it.
-There are some things that are far too complicated to comprehend.
-And I get it; we are human.
-Or, so we all like to conclude when we don’t get things.
+There are things that are far too complicated to comprehend and I get it; we are human.
+Or so we all like to conclude when we don’t know something.

 My head is a battlefield.
-I was born with a brain that couldn’t stop debating with itself.
-It’s like listening to a radio station with overlapping signals.
-It’s terribly exhausting.
-But someone once told me that when there’s too much things in your head, write.
-So here I am at 3 AM babbling about words that come out as utter nonsense!
+I was born with a brain that can’t stop debating with itself.
+It’s like listening to a radio station with overlapping signals—it’s exhausting.
+But someone told me once that when there are too many things in your head, write.
+So here I am at 3 AM rambling nonsense on my computer!

 Uncertainty is disguised as a stalker who follows us everywhere.
-It’s an attention-whore that feeds on people’s self-esteem.
-It dwells in our bedroom, sleeps in our bed, stands in the corner as we take a shower, and holds our hand while we are around people.
-Some perceive it as an enemy but I think it is treated so unfairly that it has certainly almost lost its purpose.
+It’s an attention-depraved entity that feeds on people’s self-esteem.
+It dwells in our bedroom, sleeps in our bed, stands in the corner as we move through our day, and holds our hand when we are around people.
+Some see it as an enemy, but I think it’s treated unfairly and certainly, has lost its purpose.

-The reality is, we are living in a parallel universe.
+The reality is that we are living in a parallel universe.
 One in which we are now breathing and standing while the other is the universe we create in our heads.
-They are two completely different worlds but sometimes their paths cross, and then they collide.
-Sometimes the result is undesirable but other times, they can be fascinating.
-Uncertainty lives in that universe in our head which means that when it collides with the physical world, there is still hope of it turning into something great.
+They are two completely different worlds whose paths sometimes collide.
+The result can be undesirable, but it can also be fascinating.
+Uncertainty lives in that universe in our head.